denis-chmel/eloquent-model-query/README.md

 ```
 In other words - use same Eloquent query approach, but with autocomplete.
 The benefit - the autocompletion and refactor/rename/go to definition/find all usages works as they should in all strict-typed languages, no magic, no phpdoc workarounds.

-Lastly, there is one more sugar with eloquent-model-query, you may reuse your method and *typehint* your custom queries in sub-queries, like see the next exaple that is a query of a Order model, that subqueries order users using UserQuery:
+Lastly, there is one more sugar with eloquent-model-query, you may reuse your method and *typehint* your custom queries in sub-queries, like see the next example that is a query of a Order model, that subqueries order users using UserQuery:

 ```
 class OrderQuery extends \EloquentCustomQuery\AbstractQuery {